 Taking some time off also helps.
 Remember that you actually have all your time now.
-How many books, movies and social activities did we intentionally and unintentionally turned down while we are preparing for a race?
+How many books, movies, and social activities did we intentionally and unintentionally turned down while we are preparing for a race?
 Probably countless.
 It’s your turn to spend time with friends and family.
-You ran a marathon?
-Now it’s movie marathon.
+You just run a marathon?
+Now it’s a movie marathon.

 Or perhaps the best thing to do?
 Plan for another race.
 When you’re fully recovered physically, go out of that couch and sign up for another race.
 Keep moving forward, take the new challenge, do new things as you let your curiosity be your guide.
 Start training again.
 And you know what, I learned that what we don’t normally recognize, is that oftentimes, the most enjoyable part of something is actually preparing for it.

 I hope we all recover from our own little post-race blues as we keep on pushing ourselves to run, one mile at a time.